-Shopping in Phnom Penh is a truly unique experience, different from the Malls of Asia.
+Shopping in Phnom Penh is a unique experience, different from the Malls of Asia.
 So there is one Mall, Aeon, and it is decent.
-And if you want to buy products unique to Cambodia, you are not going to find them in a Mall patterned in downtown Bangkok.
+And if you want to buy products unique to Cambodia, you will not find them in a Mall patterned after downtown Bangkok.

-So, where do you go if you really want to find a piece of one of the world's great cultures in a city that just begs to be explored?
+So, where do you go if you want to find a piece of one of the world's great cultures in a city that begs you to explore?
 Hit the streets and some of these top places to shop:

 1. The Russian Market

 If you only have time for one shopping experience, go straight to the Russian market.
-But, do collect your $200.
-In there, you will find a chaos of stalls that sell souvenirs and Cambodiana.
+There, you will find a chaos of stalls selling souvenirs and Cambodiana.

-The alleys are narrow, the noise is all around you, it is hot but it is a great experience and a real piece of Asia that tourism has not ruined yet.
-You will find several NGOs selling their products there from bags, to scarves to accessories especially those made of silver.
+The alleys are narrow, the noise is all around you, and it is hot, but it is a great experience and a real piece of Asia that tourism has not ruined yet.
+Several NGOs sell their products there, from bags to scarves to accessories, especially those made of silver.

-Aside from the local products, many of the over runs or rejects from the garment factories and even the fabrics they have not used find their way to the market so branded products are everywhere though you have to be careful as many of these maybe fakes.
-Mind you, brand new Rolex for $12 is not a bad deal.
+Aside from the local products, many of the overruns or rejects from the garment factories and even the fabrics they have not used find their way to the market, so branded products are everywhere though you have to be careful as many of these are fakes.
+A brand-new Rolex for $12 is not a bad deal.

 Foreigners love this market better.
-The aisles are bigger than the ones in the Russian Market so you can rummage around here for clothese, shoes (lots of these in the shoe alleys), souvenirs, food, and houseware.
+The aisles are more significant than the ones in the Russian Market so you can rummage around here for clothes, shoes (lots of these in the shoe alleys), souvenirs, food, and houseware.

 If you have more time, hit Street 240.
-Lined up there are stores that sell NGO products.
+Lined up, some stores sell NGO products.
 There is evidence of more modern designs in clothing and accessories.
-Of course, it is more expensive than Russian market.
+Of course, it is more expensive than the Russian market, but worth it.